Prostate Cancer Risk Assessment

 The purpose of this section is to describe current approaches to assessing and counseling patients about susceptibility to prostate cancer.
 Genetic counseling for men at increased risk of prostate cancer encompasses all of the elements of genetic counseling for other hereditary cancers.
 (Refer to the PDQ summary on Cancer Genetics Risk Assessment and Counseling for more information.)
 The components of genetic counseling include concepts of prostate cancer risk, reinforcing the importance of detailed family history, pedigree analysis to derive age-related risk, and offering participation in research studies to those individuals who have multiple affected family members.[1,2] Genetic testing for prostate cancer susceptibility is not available outside of the context of a research study.
 Families with prostate cancer can be referred to ongoing research studies; however, these studies will not provide individual genetic results to participants.

-Prostate cancer will affect an estimated one in six American men during their lifetime.
+Prostate cancer will affect an estimated one in seven American men during their lifetime.
 Currently, evidence exists to support the hypothesis that approximately 5% to 10% of all prostate cancer is due to rare autosomal dominant prostate cancer susceptibility genes.[4,5] The proportion of prostate cancer associated with an inherited susceptibility may be even larger.[6-8] Men are generally considered to be candidates for genetic counseling regarding prostate cancer risk if they have a family history of prostate cancer.
 The Hopkins Criteria provide a working definition of hereditary prostate cancer families.
 The three criteria include the following:

 - Three or more first-degree relatives (father, brother, son), or

 - Three successive generations of either the maternal or paternal lineages, or

 - At least two relatives affected at or before age 55 years.